 One perennial issue, however, is that it takes a fair amount of time and fresh supplies to properly wash a car.
 This can mean either that the nonprofit doesn't make much money, or that customers end up dissatisfied when soap bubbles dry into spots on their windshields.

-Most groups don't go for fine detailing or interior work: As Jackie describes of her children's Band Boosters' car wash, it's usually "a quick rubdown with a soapy sponge, a hosedown, and then you clean windows with squirt-bottle cleaner, finishing with paper towels or a squeegee.
+- Practice car-washing techniques with your volunteers in advance.
+Explain to everyone exactly what's expected.
+Most groups don't go for fine detailing or interior work: As Jackie describes of her children's Band Boosters' car wash, it's usually "a quick rubdown with a soapy sponge, a hose-down, and then you clean windows with squirt-bottle cleaner, finishing with paper towels or a squeegee.
 Just make sure to have constant parental supervision, to deal with things like the occasional arrogant driver who's looking for imperfections in the wash job or the kids' overly enthusiastic hosedowns that erupt into horseplay."

-How much should you charge each customer?
+- Charge a fee or request donations.
+How much should you charge?
 From $5 to $10 is typical.
-However, many groups do as Kyung describes: "Instead of setting a fee, we've done it on a donation basis for the last couple of years.
-This has worked surprisingly well, with people donating an average of $10 to $20.
+However, many groups do as Kyung describes: "Instead of setting a fee, we tried doing it on a donation basis.
+This worked surprisingly well, with people donating an average of $10 to $20.
 Of course, we're on Philadelphia's ‘Main Line,' a relatively affluent area where it usually costs $20 to get your car washed anyway.
 You have to know your audience before going with this plan."

 As with every nonprofit event, be sure to write down your notes and reflections afterward.
 That way, you or anyone who takes over your role will have information that helps make the event even better next time.